Remember when the only kind of dog you had was a “purebred”? That’s my memory of childhood.

 As I took my seat by my grandmother’s dog, I was as agitated as he was, waiting for hours.
 Pepe hated me.
 I just wanted him to love me, but I was probably a pain in the butt for him.

-I got out of my seat because Pepe wanted to bite me, and I tried to pet all the beautiful dogs again until that lady yelled at me again.
+I got out of my seat because Pepe wanted to bite me, and I tried to pet all the beautiful dogs again until that receptionist yelled at me again.

 All Dogs, All Fabulous